kaaengine/kaa/docs/reference/physics.rst

     are your own values which you use to tag :class:`HitboxNode`.
 They can be any type, using simple types such as numbers or strings is recommended.

-    :code:`handler_callable` is your own function which must have the following three parameters:
+    :code:`handler_callable` is your own callable which accepts the following three parameters:

     * :code:`arbiter` - an :class:`Arbiter` object that holds additional information about collision.
     * :code:`collision_pair_a`- a :class:`CollisionPair` object that allows identifying which BodyNode and which HitboxNoded collided.
 Corresponds with HitboxNode identified by trigger_a.